Tics refers to the sudden involutory twitches or movements that some people experience repeatedly.

 Even though the exact cause of nervous tics is not properly understood, there are certain conditions that are thought to contribute to the development of this disorder.
 Some of them are as follows:

-Ayurveda manages anxiety tics based on the concepts of Tridosha.
-The treatment is aimed at correcting the imbalance in the three humors, Vata, Pitta and Kapha, to maintain the equilibrium within the body and mind.
-This concept can control the involutory movements and anxiety to a great extent.
+Ayurveda offers an effective management for anxiety tics based on the concepts of Tridosha.
+The treatment is aimed at correcting the imbalance in the three humors, Vata, Pitta and Kapha, to maintain the equilibrium within the body.
+This can also to control the involutory movements to a great extent.

-Based of Ayurvedic encyclopedia, “Charak Samhita” nervous tics in adults or kids can be managed by using ayurvedic herbs and treatments.
-In contrast to the allopathic medications, herbal cure for Tourettes is devoid of serious side effects and is more sustainable.
-Ayurvedic herbs can also be used to control head tics thereby preventing embarrassing situations that might occur when the involuntary jerking of the head occurs during social settings.
+Nervous tics in adults and kids can be managed effectively by using ayurvedic herbs.
+Herbal treament for Tourettes can also be used to control head tics thereby preventing embarrassing situations that might occur when the involuntary jerking of the head occurs during social settings.
 The transient tic disorder natural treatment based on the concepts of Ayurveda may provide a long-term relief to the patients.

 Here is the list of the alternative ayurvedic herbs for tics that may minimise symptoms of tic disorder.

-Bala (Sida cordifolia): if you are concerned about how to get rid of ticks naturally, you can use herbal remedies like Bala.
-It works by regulating the functions of the nerves and brain.
-It can also help you control the abnormal muscle movements by controlling the transmission of impulses through the nerves.
+Bala (Sida cordifolia): It could works by regulating the functions of the nerves and brain.
+It may also help to control the abnormal muscle movements by controlling the transmission of impulses through the nerves.

-Kaunch Beej (Mucuna pruriens): Kaunch Beej can be used to manage Tourette’s syndrome.
-It works by reducing inflammation and damage to the brain tissues and nerves by acting as an anti-inflammatory agent and an antioxidant.
+Kaunch Beej (Mucuna pruriens): Kaunch Beej can be used to manage Tourette’s symptoms.
+It may works by reducing inflammation and damage to the brain tissues and nerves by acting as an anti-inflammatory agent and an antioxidant.

-It is one of the best Tourette’s syndrome natural remedies, which can help to relieve stress and nervousness, the common causes of tics.
-It can also regulate the muscle movements and improve the brain health thereby providing a long-term relief from the tics.
+It may can to relieve stress and nervousness, that may be common causes of tics.
+It may also regulate the muscle movements and improve the brain health thereby providing a relief from the tics.

-Patients interested in seeking Tourette’s and tics natural therapy can approach an ayurvedic doctor to seek an alternative, safe and effective treatment for this condition.
-The use of ayurvedic herbs can be effective for restoring the balance in the body’s various mechanisms (Vata Doshas).
-The diet and the therapies like Panchakarma recommended by the system of Indian medicine can also regulate the functions of the brain and muscle movements thereby controlling tics.
+Patients interested in seeking Tourette’s and tics natural therapy can approach an ayurvedic practitioner to seek an alternative treatment for this condition.
+The use of ayurvedic herbs may be effective for restoring the balance in the body’s various mechanisms (Vata Doshas).
+The diet and the therapies like Panchakarma recommended by the system of Indian medicine may also regulate the functions of the brain and muscle movements.

-Patients diagnosed with Tic and Tourette’s syndrome can seek ayurvedic medicine at “Pure Herbal Ayurvedi Clinic” in Australia to manage this illness naturally.
-The doctors at this wellness centre after the details consultation can recommend herbal remedies and other suggestions, which can help to control the involutory muscle movements.
+Patients diagnosed with Tic and Tourette’s syndrome can seek ayurvedic consultation at “Pure Herbal Ayurvedi Clinic” in Australia.
+The practitioner (with ayurveda doctor qualification from India) at this wellness centre after the details consultation can recommend herbal remedies and other suggestions, which may help to control the involutory muscle movements.

-Ayurvedic doctors may also advise you to undergo panchakarma detoxification.
-Panchakarma therapy is aimed at restoring normal functions of the body by eliminating toxic metabolites that can contribute to the development of tics.
-Ayurveda offer an integrated approach to the management of this illness to bring about a holistic healing and improve the quality of your life.
+Ayurvedic practitioner can also advise you to undergo panchakarma detoxification.
+Panchakarma therapy is aimed at restoring functions of the body by eliminating toxic metabolites that may contribute to the development of tics.
+Ayurveda may offer an integrated approach to the management of this illness to bring about a holistic healing and improve the quality of your life.

 Have a Query?